-Figure six makes explicit the overall relationship between the degree of trading trust an SSP Agent has been able to secure and its ability to deliver bandwidth to its customers.
+Fig. 6 makes explicit the overall relationship between the degree of trading trust an SSP Agent has been able to secure and its ability to deliver bandwidth to its customers.
 Each marker in the graph shows the average trust rating for each SSP Agent across all the SCP Agents, against its success in meeting demand.
 When supply equals demand (100% supply, diamond markers), the overall ability of an SSP Agent to deliver is hardly affected by its perceived trust rating (delivery rate is largely unaffected by overall trust rating).
-As supply is restricted, (75% supply, square markers), there is a clear correlation between trust rating and ability to deliver has developed.
-When supply is further restricted to 50% of demand (triangle markers) the correlation is pronounced.
-The performance of each of the three sub-groups shown circled is directly proportional to the number of suppliers with which the SSP Agent has managed to build a trading relationship.
+As supply is restricted, (125% overload markers), there is a clear correlation between trust rating and ability to deliver has developed.
+When supply is further restricted to 50% of demand (150% overload, triangle markers) the correlation is pronounced.
+The performance of each of the three subgroups shown circled is directly proportional to the number of suppliers with which the SSP Agent has managed to build a trading relationship.
 The worst performing group (group 3) only established a partnership with one other SCP Agent (SSP Agents #2, 3, 4, 9 and 13, with an average trust rating of 0.1 and a 0.252% delivery record).
 The higher group (group 1) comprises Agents #5, 11, 14, 16 and 18, with an average delivery record of 0.729%, established relationships with three suppliers.
-In this instance no SSP Agent formed a group will four partners.
+In this instance no SSP Agent formed a group with four partners under these conditions.

-Fig 6: The Effect of Trust Rating on SSP Delivery Performance
+Fig. 6.
+The Effect of Trust Rating on SSP Delivery Performance